tonyfischetti/vix/README.md

 or delete the .gvimrc file

-TODO
+Coming soon
 ----
  - streamline vimrcs
+ - expand support to other systems
+ - test all plugins on all supported systems
  - fix clipboard on Xubuntu
- - more to come